The Sympathizer: Decade/Century Book Lists

+Miscellaneous

+Adaptation

-In April 2021, A24 and Rhombus Media acquired the rights to the novel to adapt it into a television series.
+In April 2021, A24 and Rhombus Media acquired the rights to the novel to adapt it as a television series.
 In July 2021, it was announced that HBO had given the production a series order.
-The series will be produced by A24 with Robert Downey Jr. as co-star and executive producer, Park Chan-wook as director and Don McKellar as co-showrunner.
+The series would be produced by A24 with Robert Downey Jr. as co-star and executive producer, Park Chan-wook as director and Don McKellar as co-showrunner.

 In November 2022, Hoa Xuande, Fred Nguyen Khan, Toan Le, Vy Le, Alan Trong, Sandra Oh, Kiều Chinh, Nguyễn Cao Kỳ Duyên joined the cast.
-In January 2023, it was announced that Marc Munden and Fernando Meirelles would direct several episodes of the series and also Duy Nguyen, Kayli Tran and VyVy Nguyen added to the cast.
+In January 2023, it was announced that Marc Munden and Fernando Meirelles would direct several episodes of the series and also that Duy Nguyen, Kayli Tran and VyVy Nguyen were added to the cast.

+The series premiered on HBO's streaming service Max on April 14, 2024.